Your strategic objectives are probably not unique. That’s a good thing

 So I decided to look through the finalised strategic objectives from multiple previous workshops.
 A pattern started to emerge.
 Six objectives kept on appearing, perhaps varied in wording, but unmistakeable familiar.
 After some distillation, these frequent-fliers became the 'Big 6' strategic objectives.

-The Big 6 strategic objectives...
+Introducing the Big 6 strategic objectives...

 Run a profitable and solvent business